Plan, Initiate, Track and Control

 Project management is termed as an approach that involves the use of numerous principles, methodologies, and guidelines, which are developed to lead a project from its beginning phase heading towards the ending phase.

-Project management has a lot more to do than just keeping a check on management triangle that is time, budget, and scope.
-It consolidates between team and client, creates a vision for accomplishment and keeps everyone on the same pitch to lead the way towards objective.
+Project management has a lot more to do than just keeping a check on the management triangle which is time, budget, and scope.
+It consolidates between team and client, creates a vision for accomplishment, and keeps everyone on the same pitch to lead the way towards objective.

 Improve Project Management Process with Orangescrum